-For students, in cases where the Office of Professionalism and Ethics conducts an investigation, OPE, or the investigative offices under its purview, sends its investigation results to the Office of Student Judicial Affairs and Community Standards (SJACS).
+For students, in cases where an investigative office sends its investigation results to the Office of Student Judicial Affairs and Community Standards (SJACS).
 This office is responsible for maintaining the integrity of the university's student conduct system and guarantees a battery of procedural protections for students.
 These include written notice of a complaint; a fair, impartial, and timely review of the incident; the right to inspect any documents and relevant information on file; the opportunity to be present at the review and to present witnesses and evidence; the right to an advisor; and a formal written decision following the complaint.
-All appeals are handled by situation-specific appeals panels, which issue decisions that are automatically reviewed (and approved or modified) by the Vice President for student affairs.
+All appeals are handledby situation-specific appeals panels, which issue decisions that are automatically reviewed (and approved or modified) by the Vice President for student affairs.
 The Vice President's decisions are final and binding on all parties.